realm/realm-java-benchmarks/README.md

    overhead that needs to be taken into consideration.
  * And of course always try to be fair in the comparison and actually compare apples to apples.
+ * Android will periodically check for updates, receive notifications, etc.
+   In order to minimize the influence of these external events, it is recommended that you put the device in flight mode while benchmarking.

 ## Implicit or explicit transactions